 Today’s post is written by Meghan Ryan, a processing archivist at Archives II.

-A description of Louisa Farrand’s war service can be found in The History of Camp Tophat (ARC ID 5928006).
+A description of Louisa Farrand’s war service can be found in the series Records Relating to the History of Camp Tophat, 1945 – 1946, (ARC ID 5928006).
 Camp Tophat was one of the staging areas constructed as part of the massive logistical effort that returned the American troops home.
 Farrand was considered “the official first lady of Tophat”, and was well regarded by the transitioning troops, and by the personnel stationed there.

 Louisa Farrand established the first WWII Red Cross club in Londonderry, Ireland in 1942.
 She was then transferred to Belfast, where she established and ran the 8th Air Force Club for over a year.
 Shortly after the D-Day invasion, Farrand was in France, establish the first American Red Cross Club on French soil, at Cherbourg.
 She then moved to LeHavre, and followed that with a move to Antwerp, even as the “bulge and buzz” bombs continued to fall.
 When asked about her record of service, Farrand replied “Whenever they found a beat-up port, they sent the wharf-rat in.”
 (The History of Camp Tophat pg.
 57-58)